Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 • Which is better, the Ledger Nano X or the Trezor Model T?

-• How easy to use are they?
+• How easy to use are these wallets?

 • How do their security features compare?